tarcea/auth-firebase-api/README.md

-# authorization API - rails and firebase
+# auth API - rails and firebase